 Strength and Density

 That is why it has outweighed plywood in popularity in terms of applications like roofing and walling over the years.

-This makes it reliable among end-users as it lacks holes and knots found in plywood.
+This makes it reliable among end-users as it lacks holes and knots in plywood.
 What’s more?

 The unmatched consistency allows for quick installation as you won’t encounter unwanted surprises in the OSB board’s quality, size, and shape.

 This makes for a good deal of sustainability and prevents manufacturers from chopping down huge trees that have struggled to grow for years.

 This board is made with harmful chemicals, presenting a severe health risk.
-So before sanding this panel, ensure you wear your face mask to avoid respiratory issues.
+So before sanding this panel, wear your face mask to avoid respiratory issues.

 Why Are the Edges Of OSB Painted?

-Whenever you are working with OSB to build a sub-floor, side wall, or sub-roof ensure that you seal all the new edges you cut or create to help protect the structure from moisture.
+Whenever you are working with OSB to build a subfloor, side wall, or sub-roof, ensure that you seal all the new edges you cut or create to help protect the structure from moisture.

 How Do You Keep Painted OSB From Peeling?

 So to avoid unexpected peeling paint soon, it pays to learn why it occurs and how to fix the problem.

 Here is why your painted OSB peels with time;

-- Improper Paint Application
+Improper Paint Application

 But there is a quick process: vacuum your OSB panel with a shop vac to remove dirt and dust; when dry, use medium-grit sandpaper to scuff up the surface.

-- Using Wrong Products
+Using Wrong Products

 For instance, never use water-based paints on OSB panels for outdoor projects because they will peel with time.

-- Poor Painting Technique
+Poor Painting Technique

-So to avoid that, begin with priming your OSB surface, then once dry, sand between coats to prep the surface for paint once dry.
+So to avoid that, begin priming your OSB surface, then sand between coats to prep the surface for paint once dry.

 Applying the paint in a uniform pattern is wise to avoid premature peeling.

 Therefore, you should keep your painted OSB from exposure to elements like moisture and high humidity for the OSB to withstand years of use.

-How to Fix a Painted OSB Panel that’s Peeling.
+How to Fix a Painted OSB Panel that’s Peeling

-Now that you’re well-versed with what causes your OSB panel to peel let’s shed more light on how to fix it once it occurs.
+Now that you’re well-versed with what causes your OSB panel to peel, let’s shed more light on how to fix it once it occurs.

 - A putty knife.